SaMaKsH-exe/SaMaKsH-exe/README.md

 <img align="right" height="150" src="https://cdn-images-1.medium.com/max/1024/0*ulz5mvlcGo5EDpaY.gif" />

 <h3 align="left">Hello, my name is Samaksh.
-I’m currently pursuing Physics at the University of Copenhagen.
 I have a keen interest in Computer Science, particularly in the field of machine learning.
 I’m constantly seeking to learn and discover new and exciting things to broaden my knowledge.</h3>

 <h2 align="left">💻 Tech Stack</h2>